btcven/locha/documentation/en/anex_diy_turpial.md

 - LAUNCHXL-CC1312R1 or compatible dev-kit with the latest firmware available in our [radio-firmware](https://github.com/btcven/radio-firmware) repository.

-- ESP32 dev board such as [WROVER-KIT-VB]() with the latest firmware available in the[turpial-firmware](https://github.com/btcven/turpial-firmware) repository
+- ESP32 dev board such as [WROVER-KIT-VB]() with the latest firmware available in the [turpial-firmware](https://github.com/btcven/turpial-firmware) repository

 We recommend to follow the instructions carefully for flashing the firmware and initial setup in each repository.